lndgalante/codewars-katas/README.md

 ### Purpose

 Practicing katas could help you to improve your algorithmic thinking.
-It could also helps going to interviews more confident.
+It could also help going to interviews more confident and learning a few tricks of your prefered language.
 I highly recommend the [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which will help you ace your next technical interview.

 ### Repository Structure